 - As a result, this will remove any previously set print area.

-Read More: How to Clear Print Area in Excel (2 Easy Ways)
+Read More: How to Change Print Area in Excel

 How to Extend Print Area in Excel